Swellies Surf Guide Part 2- The Flood

 Safety

 All watersports carry an element of risk; this risk is magnified on moving water.
-Standing waves are formed as moving water is deflected by sub-surface obstacles, these obstacles are often close to the surface and are obvious hazards.
+Standing waves are formed as moving water is deflected by sub-surface obstacles, these obstacles (usually rocks) are often close to the surface and are obvious hazards.

 This guide provides nothing more than a few locations where you may find waves to try, and a few ideas on what to expect.
-IT IS NOT A SAFETY GUIDE TO PADDLING THE SWELLIES.
-It cannot cover all eventualities and does not aim to provide a detailed explanation.
-Do your homework before paddling.

 The Surge

-The flow rates within the Swellies oscillate at a micro level within the tide cycle.
-That is, the speed of flow increases and decreases noticeably over a short, regular cycle of roughly six minutes (on the flood).
-This is apparent on both the flood and the ebb.
-It has significant effects at certain parts of the flood, much less so on the ebb.
-On the flood this surge can cause some waves to build from nearly nothing to full wave height and then to fall back again over the cycle.
-Not only is it an intriguing and impressive phenomenon, as paddlers we can also make use of it to allow us an easier approach onto some waves.
+It has significant effects at certain parts of the flood, though it is less significant on the ebb.
+On the flood the surge can cause some waves to build from nearly nothing to full wave height and then to fall back again over the surge cycle.
+Not only is it an intriguing and impressive phenomenon, as paddlers we can also make use of it to allow us an easier approach onto some waves or choose the size of wave we want.

 Terminology